tu6ge/vue-uform/introduction.md

 </template>
 ```

-As you can see, our library does not contain any styles.This means that you can freely combine div elements and styles, we not have build-in every input components. you should to be use arbitrary input element or third input components.
+As you can see, our library does not contain any styles.This means that you can freely combine div elements and styles, we do not have built-in input components for every case. you should to be use any input element or third input components.

 To achieve functions such as form validation, we should not only have the input element but also information like label, help, and validation message. on default, my `<u-field>` component structure is: